emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/symbol_search_tool_builder.rst

 -------

-The following example demonstrates how to use ``SymbolSearchToolkit`` to search for symbols in a codebase using various search tools.
+The following example demonstrates how to use ``SymbolSearchToolkitBuilder`` to search for symbols in a codebase using various search tools.

 .. code:: python

    from automata.core.tools.builders.symbol_search import (
-       SymbolSearchToolkit,
+       SymbolSearchToolkitBuilder,
        SearchTool,
    )
    from automata.core.experimental.search.symbol_search import SymbolSearch